Game design document: Structure

-This list is by no means exhaustive or applicable to every game.
-Some of these sections might not appear in the GDD itself but may instead appear in supplemental documents.
+Some topics might not appear in the GDD itself but may instead appear in supplemental documents.

 Game concept

 The game concept describes the main idea of the game.
 This section of the document is a simple explanation of the ideas for the game.
 The concept includes what the game exactly is, and what is being made of it.
 This portion of the document will also inform such people like the art team, publishers, developers, etc., on the expectations of the game when it is being developed.
 So while in the production phase of the game, the document is being used as a guide to create the game.
 The concepts are introduced to a product development director, or even an executive producer, before it is allowed outside of the product development department.
 It will then be the director's decision to whether the idea has merit or not, leading to the idea being disregarded or supported to develop the game proposal.

 Even with the concept being in favor of the director, there is still the possibility of changes being requested.
 The director might pass the concept to others as part of the design staff, producers, or shown to the entire department or company, giving the concept a higher chance at being more captivating with the addition of a buoyant and imaginative group of people.

 The Game Concept portion of the document may contain the following: